 - Kid friendly internet links and a book list for further study.

-A great thing about this unit study is that is completely adaptable.
+A great thing about this unit study is that it’s completely adaptable.
 You can use it with your own family, or use it in a co-op.
 It comes with helpful tips on how you can adapt the material for younger and older children.
 It’s so flexible!

 What You Can Expect From This NaturExplorers Unit Study: